Stuycs-K/final-project-10-modi-pranjal-zhang-raymond/WORKLOG.md

 - Continued clarifying constant creation in byteFunc.
 - Researched into how to cycle variables in the SHA512 main loop.

+### 5/29/24

+- Completed a rudimentary form of the SHA512 algorithm in SHA512.py.
+Began debugging the various errors that cropped up, including type mismatches and unexpected length changes.
+- Implemented the final for loop in the SHA512 algorithm, which updates the constants of the program repeatedly.

 ## Raymond Zhang

 ### 5/22/24